There is one thing that I used to think about as a child watching those movies on lawyers: “Why do barristers wear wigs??”

 Like a relic from a bygone era, these horsehair headpieces have stood the test of time, raising eyebrows and questions alike.
 But why do barristers wear wigs in the first place?
 Let’s unravel the strands of legal tradition and delve into the mystique of the courtroom wig.

-1. A Glimpse into Legal History
+A Glimpse into Legal History

-Picture the British legal landscape of centuries past.
-This is where judges and lawyers engaged in legal battles with a flair for the dramatic.
 The tradition of wearing wigs can be traced back to the 17th century.
 It was a time when fashion was intertwined with status and formality.

-Wigs, made from horsehair became a symbol of prestige and professionalism.
+Wigs made from horsehair became a symbol of prestige and professionalism.
 Their adoption in the legal realm was as much about projecting an air of authority as it was about conforming to the fashion norms of the time.

-2. The Evolution of Legal Attire
+The Evolution of Legal Attire

 As time marched forward, the legal system evolved, but the wigs endured.
 The 18th century saw the establishment of the modern legal profession, and wigs became an integral part of a barrister’s attire.
 The concept of donning wigs trickled down from judges to barristers, creating a visual uniformity that symbolized the gravity of the legal proceedings.